darkblue7305/Docs/aspnet/mvc/views/razor.rst

 .. image:: razor/_static/r1.png
   :scale: 100

 Explicit expressions generally cannot contain spaces.
-For example:
+For example, in the code below, one week is not subtracted from the current time:

 .. literalinclude:: razor/sample/Views/Home/Contact.cshtml
   :language: html